 The research approach is quantitative; the survey obtained the research data through questionnaires.
 The research population was permanent high school teachers in Madiun City, totaling 10 government-owned schools and 7 private schools.
-The sampling technique used purposive sampling, namely taking samples from favorite high schools in Madiun, and 6 high schools were obtained (see Table 1). used purposive sampling, namely taking samples from rayorite night schools in Maduin, and a night schools were obtained (see 1 laber 1).
-The licensing process was carried out by sending a permission letter to the principal of the relevant school; however, one school did not permit the researcher to distribute the questionn $\frac{34}{2}$, so the questionnaire was only carried out in five (5) schools.
-The size of the sample taken refers to Hair et al. [76], where the sample size is 5 x the number of measurement items, the total measurement items for all research variables are 33 items (attached questionne $\frac{25}{2}$), so the sample size is 5 x 33 = 165, people.
+The sampling technique used purposive sampling, namely taking samples from favorite high schools in Madiun, and 6 high schools were obtained (see Table 1).
+The licensing process was carried out by sending a permission letter to the principal of the relevant school; however, one school did not permit the researcher to distribute the questionnaire, so the questionnaire was only carried out in five (5) schools.
+The size of the sample taken refers to Hair et al. [76], where the sample size is 5×10^{12} x the number of measurement items, where the total measurement items for all research variables are 33 items (attached questionnaire), so the sample size is $5 \times 30 = 165$, people.
 The sample size is based on the proportion of permanent teachers in each school.
 The sampling technique used proportional random sampling, and respondents were determined in each school by drawing lots conducted by the public relations department of each school.
 Details of the number of respondents by school are presented in Table 1.